SCdummer/optimal-cycle-shaping/README.md

 * pytorch-lightning 1.5.10
 * matplotlib

 For our environments, we use conda.
-If one has conda installed, cne can create the correct environment by the following
+If one has conda installed, one can create the correct environment by the following
 command:
 ```
 conda env create -f environment.yml